 - Story-making workshop: students will be guided through an exploration of the basic elements of a story, deciding what they want to write about as they go and transforming a blank page into a completely new and original story-beginning.

 - Time-capsule workshop: starting with watching a short animation, students will discover a time capsule hidden by children 100 years ago.
 The treasures inside will inspire stories about what life was like then, what it’s like now and how it might be in another 100 years.
 This workshop is best suited to P.5, 6 and 7.

 What does a workshop* look like?

 Once the start of the story has been created collectively, the children have the opportunity to write the next part by themselves.
-Each child is encouraged to take the story in the direction they want, bringing in new characters, conversation and unexpected twists and turns.
+Each child is encouraged to take the story in the direction they want, and are free to write or draw whatever they imagine.
+The goal is for them to be creative without the pressure of worrying about rules like spelling or grammar.
+Volunteer mentors will help them during this time, including scribing if needed.